 So honored to share news of an award from the Associated Church Press!
 My August 2018 cover story for The Christian Century, Women of the Bible Say #MeToo, received an Award of Excellence (gold) in the category of "Bible Resource."
 Last year I received two awards from ACP, both in the … [Read more...] about Award of Excellence from ACP 2018

-I had no idea that either of my essays had been submitted for an ACP award.
-I'm grateful to Christian Century for submitting A Pastor's MeToo Story and to Sojourners for submitting Skin in the Game.
+I'm grateful to Christian Century for publishing A Pastor's MeToo Story and to Sojourners for Skin in the Game.
 Both publications received many awards and I am honored to be among them.
-Here's the link to the full … [Read more...] about Award of Merit & Honorable Mention from ACP 2017
+Here's the link to the full list of … [Read more...] about Award of Merit & Honorable Mention from ACP 2017

-There are times when I feel sorry for myself.
+There are times when I feel sorry for myself, for having the particular story I have.
 You too?
-I hate having the particular story I have.
-I hate that I spent years writing it down.
+Sometimes I hate that I spent years writing it down.
 Why did I go through all that agony?
-Then I get a letter like this one, and my self-pity washes away, like sidewalk chalk after a rain.
-What's left behind are … [Read more...] about Why I’m Glad I Wrote a Rape Memoir
+Nobody really wants to write a rape memoir!
+Then I get a letter like this one, and my self-pity washes away, like … [Read more...] about Why I’m Glad I Wrote a Rape Memoir

 While I waited for my hair appointment, I chatted with two women over the magazines.
 They mentioned they were sisters, so I said, "How nice to make your hair a family affair."
 "It is nice, but it's not for a nice reason.
 Our mother died the other day."
 I felt surprised at this, and glanced at … [Read more...] about A Conversation with Strangers at the Hair Salon

 When I was in seminary I was taught: Small churches are tough.
 You can't beat them to death with a stick!
 I believed that truism, and repeated it to others.
 Now I have fresh experience that allows me to see the backside of that truism, which is also true: Small churches are fragile.
 So far in my … [Read more...] about The Body of Christ is Both Tough & Fragile